Paimon: Powers

 The Goetia, Weyer, Livre des Esperitz, and the Liber Officiorum Spirituum all describe him as teaching science and answering other questions.
 The Goetia and Weyer specify that his knowledge includes all arts and "secret things"[sic], such as knowledge regarding the Earth, its waters, and the winds.
 The Livre des Esperitz and the Liber Officiorum Spirituum broaden this to truthfully answering all questions asked of him, with the former source also claiming that he can reveal hidden treasures and the latter highlighting that he knows all the affairs of the world.
 The Goetia, Weyer, and the Livre des Esperitz also claim he has the ability to bestow dignities and lordships.
 The Goetia and Weyer credited him with granting familiars (who are likewise good at teaching).
 The Liber Officiorum Spirituum uniquely gives him command over fish.
 Sloane MS 3824 mentions Paimon in "An Experiment to Cause a Thief to Return".

 In Abramelin, King Paimo(n)'s powers include knowledge of past and future events, clearing up doubts, making spirits appear, creating visions, acquiring and dismissing servant spirits, reanimating the dead for several years, flight, remaining underwater indefinitely, and general abilities to "make all kinds of things" (and) "all sorts of people and armor appear" at the behest of the magician.

-In popular culture
+Legacy

 King Paimon is the primary antagonist in Ari Aster's 2018 film, Hereditary.
 A version of the Sigil of Paimon can be seen multiple times within the film, along with many other signs indicating his presence.

-Paimon appears in the Helluva Boss episode "The Circus".
-He is depicted as Stolas' father, but is neglectful, not even remembering Stolas' name because he has so many other children.

-Paimon is one of many demons mentioned to be worshipped by the Hameln cult in the 2023 analog horror video game series Amanda the Adventurer.

-Paimon's sigil appears as part of a puzzle in Bloober Team and Konami's 2024 remake of Silent Hill 2 (2024 video game).